ikkarai/ikkarai.github.io/bhayabhakti.md

 apart from the forces of oppression that persist today.

-We would like to reposition the story as part of the struggle of a people against an opressive feudal power that uses women's bodies as a tool to subjugate an entire farming community and maintain its parasitic hold.
+We would like to reposition the story as part of the struggle of a people against an oppressive feudal power that uses women's bodies as a tool to subjugate an entire farming community and maintain its parasitic hold.
 Like so many other singular heroic figures, there is evidence that Nangeli and her husband Chirukandan (who jumped into her funeral pyre to take his own life) did not impulsively decide to become martyrs, but had long been